 If this freshman profile doesn’t sound exactly like you, don’t worry.
 As a national university, ASU loves to see diversity in its students.
 They’re always looking for students who meet their standards of academic excellence, yet bring more variety to their academic community.

 ASU Admissions: Other Requirements, and More Info about How to Get Into ASU

 When considering your chances with ASU, you should also think about your class rank.
-ASU only accepts first year students who were in the top 25% of their class in high school.
+As you can see in ASU’s official average class rank statistics, ASU is much more likely to accept students that were in the top 25% of their class in high school.

 If you aren’t in the top 25% but still really want to go to ASU, though, don’t despair.
-For one thing, if your high school doesn’t disclose class rank, you’re exempt from the requirement.
+For one thing, it’s not a hard and fast rule, as you can see in the table I linked in the previous paragraph.
+For another thing, if your high school doesn’t disclose class rank, you’re exempt from the requirement.
 (Some small high schools, especially private ones, don’t give class rank data to universities.)

-And even if your school does publish class ranks, you may still be able to get into ASU… just not as a first year student.
+And even if you do have a class rank that doesn’t meet ASU’s standards, you may still be able to get into ASU… just not as a first year student.
 Transferring in from a community college is a popular option for many ASU hopefuls.
 This could be an option if your grades, test scores, or class rank are below standards.
 If transferring to ASU sounds like it might be for you, see the ASU transfer student web page for more details.

 And of course, if you’re an international student, you’ll need to take an English proficiency test, either the IELTS, the TOEFL, or the PTE.
 You may or may not need to meet the same competency and testing requirements as domestic students; see ASU’s international requirements page for more info.